Large language models (LLMs) are the main kind of text-handling AIs, and they're now absolutely everywhere.

 An LLM, or large language model, is a general-purpose AI text generator.
 It's what's behind the scenes of all AI chatbots, AI writing generators, and most other AI-powered features like summarized search answers.

-LLMs are supercharged auto-complete.
-Stripped of fancy interfaces and other workarounds, what they do is take a prompt and generate an answer using a string of plausible follow-on text.
+Stripped of fancy interfaces and other workarounds, LLMs take a prompt and generate an answer.
 The chatbots built on top of LLMs aren't looking for keywords so they can answer with a canned response—instead, they're doing their best to understand what's being asked and reply appropriately.

 This is why LLMs have really taken off: the same models (with or without a bit of extra training) can be used to respond to customer queries, write marketing materials, summarize meeting notes, and do a whole lot more.

-But LLMs can only work with text, which is why LMMs are starting to crop up: they can incorporate images, handwritten notes, audio, video, and more.
-While not as readily available as LLMs, they have the potential to offer a lot more real-world functionality.
+But LLMs can only work with text, which is why LMMs are increasingly popular: they can incorporate images, handwritten notes, audio, video, and more.
+Many of the biggest models are now LMMs.

 What is an open source LLM?